1.

 Correct Answer

-A. Phenol
+A. pHenol

 Explanation

-When sodium benzene sulphonate reacts with NaOH, it forms sodium phenoxide.
+When sodium benzene sulfonate reacts with NaOH, it forms sodium phenoxide.
 This is because the sodium ion from NaOH replaces the hydrogen ion in the sulphonate group, resulting in the formation of sodium phenoxide.
 When this solution is acidified, the phenoxide ion accepts a proton from the acid, forming phenol.
 Therefore, the correct answer is Phenol.

 10.

-Haloform reaction does not take place with:
+The haloform reaction does not take place with:

 Correct Answer